xperiments-in/xtouch/Readme.md

 4. **Select xtouch serial Port**:

-   - After clicking "Connect," a list of available serial ports will be displayed.
-Choose the one asigned to your xtouch so establish a connection with the touch screen.
+   - After clicking "Connect", a list of available serial ports will be displayed.
+Choose the one assigned to your xtouch so establish a connection with the touch screen.

 5. **Install xtouch**:

-   - Once you've selected the correct serial port, click the "Install xtouch"sbutton on the web page.
+   - Once you've selected the correct serial port, click the "Install xtouch" button on the web page.
 This will initiate the installation process.

 6. **Installation Completion**: